RuPay: Philippines

+Maldives

+According to Mohamed Saeed, Minister of Economic Development and Trade, the Maldivian government is in talks with India about introducing RuPay cards in the country, which might support the Maldivian rufiyaa.

 Market share

 RuPay's parent organisation, the National Payments Corporation of India (NPCI), has been backed by 10 leading banks.
 Of these are 6 public-sector banks: State Bank of India, Bank of Baroda, Punjab National Bank, Canara Bank, Union Bank of India, and Bank of India; 2 private-sector banks: ICICI Bank and HDFC Bank; and 2 foreign banks: Citibank and HSBC.
 Banks in India are authorised to issue RuPay debit cards to their customers for use at ATMs, PoS terminals, and e-commerce websites.
 RuPay's market share rose from 0.6% in 2013 to 50% by November 2018.
 A total of 628.41 million RuPay cards had been issued across all categories including prepaid, debit, credit, and commercial cards as of February 2021.

 RuPay initially charged transaction processing fees that are approximately 23% lower than those charged by Visa and Mastercard.
 The NPCI charged a flat-fee per transaction of 60 paise from acquiring bank and 30 paise from the card issuing bank.
 For example, if a customer made a transaction with their RuPay card at a POS terminal operated by another bank, then the customer's bank (the bank that issued the card) would pay 30 paise to the NPCI while the bank that operates the POS terminal (the acquiring bank) would pay 60 paise to the NPCI.
 All merchant discount rate (MDR) charges were eliminated for RuPay transactions from 1 January 2020.